JVC Projectors

 Specifications

-Native resolution 8K e-shiftX 8K e-shiftX 8K e-shift 4K 4K e-shift DLP
+Native resolution 8K e-shiftX 8K e-shiftX 4K 4K 4K e-shift DLP

-Light Source Laser phosphor Laser phosphor Laser phosphor Lamp Laser phosphor
+Light Source Laser phosphor Laser phosphor Laser phosphor Laser phosphor Laser phosphor

 Lens type 100mm glass,